mcdougallab/matlabneuroninterface/doc/DEV_README.md

 ### NrnRef

-The class `clib.neuron.NrnRef` contains a pointer to a Neuron variable, and was added to make sure MATLAB handles pointers correctly.
+The class `clib.neuron.NrnRef` contains a pointer to a NEURON variable, and was added to make sure MATLAB handles pointers correctly.
-The NrnRef can be given to `neuron.hoc_push` to put the pointer on the Neuron stack.
+The NrnRef can be given to `neuron.hoc_push` to put the pointer on the NEURON stack.

 The variable itself can be set or read with: